 The Hollywood Reporter has announced that Golding will star alongside Game of Thrones‘ Emilia Clarke in the upcoming Paul Feig romantic drama Last Christmas.
 Penned by Emma Thompson (yes, the Academy Award-winning actress and screenwriter) and artist Bryony Kimmings, the film will center on holiday love set in London.

-This is literally all we know about the movie for now.
-Regardless of such scant details, we’re totally keen on seeing exactly what this potentially dynamite team can cook up.
+We’re totally keen on seeing exactly what this potentially dynamite team can cook up.
 Last Christmas will mark Clarke’s return to the romance genre two years after Me Before You.
 Moreover, it will be Golding’s second collaboration with Feig following A Simple Favor, which premiered just last week (allowing him to star in two movies that grossed within the top five at the box office over the weekend).

 There are plenty of reasons to look forward to the prospect of Feig, Thompson, and Kimmings’ team-up as it is.
 They make for an eclectic group once you consider how the mainstream appeal of Feig and Thompson’s varied works could collide with Kimmings’ more confronting arthouse offerings.